m4uricioo/holbertonschool-simple_shell/README.md

 | env |  display your current environment |
 | pwd | print working directory |
 __________________________________________________________________________________________________________
-*Discover some of the processes at work in this shell*
+*Discover some of the processes at work in the shell*

 A process started by a program is a parent process; a child process is the product of the parent process.
 A parent process can have